 For further pain relief, those with sciatica may consider getting an adjustable base to go with their mattress, since this allows for specific posture adjustments.

 Lower back pain is the most common symptom of sciatica, and studies have long linked this type of pain with insomnia (the most common sleep disorder).
-One 2015 study found that 43% of participants experienced insomnia due to chronic lower back pain, and 20% of that group was diagnosed with “clinically significant insomnia.”
+Onefound that 43% of participants experienced insomnia due to chronic lower back pain, and 20% of that group was diagnosed with “clinically significant insomnia.”

 The short-term effects of sleep deprivation are well known, and they include brain fog, daytime sleepiness, inability to make snap judgments, inability to pay attention, and slow reaction times.
-Left untreated, insomnia and sleep-deprivation can balloon to more serious issues, such as depression, anxiety, poor heart health, obesity, diabetes, and even increased mortality rates.
+Sleep deprivation is a risk factor for cognitive decline, cardiovascular and metabolic diseases, obesity, and depression.

 Besides investing in a comfortable, supportive mattress, you can develop bedtime habits targeted at pain relief and better sleep.

-- Take a warm bath: Not only can a warm bath help relieve muscle tension, but it also helps the body prepare for sleep.
-When you get out of a warm bath or shower, your body temperature begins to drop— this process initiates other mechanisms in the body that trigger sleep.
+Not only can a warm bath help relieve muscle tension, but it also helps the body prepare for sleep.
+When you get out of a warm bath or shower, your skin temperature begins to drop— this process initiates other mechanisms in the body that trigger sleep.